Listed below are the main types of outdoor furniture :

 Aluminium is a near perfect metal for outdoor furniture as it cannot rust, is lightweight and is usually durable.
 It's light weight needs to be considered where it may be exposed to high winds.

-Aluminium furniture should be finished in a high quality powder-coat finish as this acts as an anti-corrosive barrier and also a tough surface, resistant to knocks.
+High-quality aluminium outdoor furniture should be finished in a high quality powder-coat finish as this acts as an anti-corrosive barrier and also a tough surface, resistant to knocks.

 Powder-coating also improves strength and rigidity, High quality powder-coating will be harder and thicker - it will be more scratch resistant and less prone to surface oxidation and discoloration.
 Tell tale signs of high quality powder-coating are smoothness of teh finish and evenness of the sheen.
 Better quality powdercoat finishes may have textured finishes - like a light sparkle effect, or high gloss effect.